mchmielarz/facebook-posting-service/README.md

 # Facebook client

 ## Configuration
-The application requires four parameters at startup: identifier of the Facebook page, user access token and application's id and secret.
+The application requires four parameters: identifier of the Facebook page, user access token and application's id and secret.

 ### Page id
 A unique identifier of the Facebook page you would like to post on.
 Can be found with [findmyfbid.com](http://findmyfbid.com).